 - Accept people near to food bowls, bones and chew

 - Stop play biting

-- Be sociable with humans, children, and other puppies
+- Socialise with an adults, children, and other puppies attending class

 Please note we cannot guarantee the attendance of children to help socialise your puppy, but we do encourage families with children to bring them to class to learn how to train their puppy and to interact positively with other puppies in the class.